ctnava/rxtechnotes/state_of_pharmacy.md

 - **~500 BCE**:
   - **Alcmaeon** of Croton proposes that disease results from a disruption of natural body equilibrium, not supernatural causes.
 - **~400 BCE**:
-  - **Hippocrates**, often called the "Father of Medicine," promotes observation-based medicine.
+  - 🔑 **Hippocrates**, often called the "Father of Medicine," promotes observation-based medicine (scientific).
 His writings emphasize natural causes and include the **Hippocratic Oath**.
 - **~200 BCE**:
   - **Shen Nung’s "Pen Tsao"** is formalized into China's first **national pharmacopoeia**.
   - **Zhang Zhongjing** writes the **Shanghan Zabing Lun**, a clinical compendium of traditional Chinese medicine.